IgnjatRadojicic/Plantitask/README.md

 **Mocks can only confirm what you told them.** The biggest single lesson of this stretch.
 A mocked `DbContext` cannot see query filters, transactions or `ExecuteUpdate`, which is precisely where the tenancy bugs live, and a test data builder that invents its own role ids grades every authorization assertion against ranks that do not exist.
 Deleting the whole harness and rebuilding on a real Postgres found bugs the green suite had been hiding.

-**Two copies of a number will drift.** The role rank lived in an enum, a column and a constants class.
-The frontend kept its own copy of every DTO.
-Premium limits lived on the user row and in a job that maintained them.
-Every one of those produced a real bug where two parts of the system disagreed.
+**Two copies of a number will drift.** The role rank lived in an enum, a column, a constants class and a hardcoded frontend copy.
+The premium limits lived on the user row and in a job that maintained them.
+The JWT settings had two independent readers.
+Every one produced a real bug where two parts of the system disagreed.
 The fix is always the same shape: one place owns it, everyone else derives.

 **Derived beats stored, when the derivation is cheap.** Premium expiry stopped needing a nightly job the moment expiry became "is `EndsAt` in the past" instead of "has the job flipped the boolean yet".
 Storage usage is a `SUM` rather than a counter, because a counter has to be decremented by a code path whose failure is deliberately swallowed.

+**Enforce invariants where they cannot be forgotten.** Timestamps in a `SaveChanges` override rather than in forty call sites.
+UTC in a model-wide converter rather than per endpoint.
+Uniqueness in an index rather than in a code guard that races.
+A rule applied at the boundary holds for the code that has not been written yet.

+**Some decisions get reversed, and that is the process working.** Parent-aware query filters were the right-looking answer to orphaned children and lasted one day, until writing down why they were safe surfaced the join on every read and the rows no retention job could find.
+Being able to say why the replacement is better is only possible because the first attempt was reasoned about out loud.

 **Status codes are a protocol, not politeness.** Answering 200 to a PayPal webhook you failed to process is how a payment silently vanishes.
 Answering 403 to a refresh failure tells the client the wrong thing to do next.